jiazhang0/meta-secure-core/README.md

 ### Building the meta-secure-core layer
 This layer should be added to the bblayers.conf file.
 To enable certain feature provided by this layer, add the feature to the local.conf file.

+A reference implementation based on this layer is [available](https://github.com/jiazhang0/SecureCore).